mozilla/ai-guide/templates/content/llms-101/index.md

 #### What does “fine-tuning” a language model mean?

-Fine-tuning a language model involves taking a pre-trained language model and providing additional training using task-specific data sets.
+Fine-tuning a language model involves taking a pre-trained language model and providing additional training using task-specific data sets moderated by humans.
 This process typically requires less data than training a model from scratch and can be done relatively quickly.
 Fine-tuning has become increasingly popular in recent years as more pre-trained models have become available.

 #### “Human in the loop” approach